irreg/native_tool_call_adapter/README.md

 - MESSAGE_DUMP_PATH: (default: null) Dumps the message actually sent to the LLM to the specified path, allowing you to verify the converted content

 ### setting.yaml
 You can define additional replacement rules using regular expressions in setting.yaml.
+If you wish to use the existing JSON version of the settings (deprecated), please delete the YAML file.

 #### Configuration File Structure
 ```yaml